j-w-e/qmk/readme.md

 # JWE's keymap

+## to do still

+1. Custom shift keys are working eratically in isolated instances.
+Investigate further.
+2. Think through how to better structure the files, so I can separate out the various features, eg bongo cat, into seperate files.

+## Mini write-up
 This is a custom, mostly 36-key keymap specifically for me.
 With a few extra optional side-keys, such as a zoom-mute button.

 This repo is designed so that I can work independently of the qmk repo.
 There is an init script that clones qmk, and sym-links the 'user-config' sub-folders into the relevant places in the qmk_firmware clone.